15 minutes, several times a year for the formal practice. You can use perspective-taking skills whenever conflict arises with your partner.

 Think about a major disagreement you had with your partner in the past four months, and how much distress it’s still causing you.
 Then, follow these steps:

 - Think about this disagreement with your partner from the perspective of a neutral third party who wants the best for all involved, a person who sees things from a neutral point of view.
 How might this person think about the disagreement?
-How would he or she view your partner’s behaviors and perspective?
-How might he or she find the good that could come from it?
+How would they view your partner’s behaviors and perspective?
+How might they find the good that could come from it?
 (5 minutes)

 - Despite the obstacles to taking a third-party perspective, people can be successful in doing so.
 Over the next four months, try your best to take this third-party perspective during interactions with your partner, especially during disagreements.
 How might you be most successful in taking this perspective in your interactions with your partner over the next four months?
 How might taking this perspective help you make the best of disagreements in your relationship?
 (5 minutes)

 Allow these reflections to inform your interactions with your partner over the coming months.

 Fighting and arguing can introduce a lot of negativity into romantic relationships, as one person’s criticisms and accusations may be met with defensiveness and angry retaliation.
 The quality of the relationship may decline, which can harm mental and physical health.

 During arguments, some of our emotional pain comes from the evaluations we make about our partner’s behaviors and intentions—but these evaluations aren’t always correct.
 The technique of “emotional reappraisal” can help us reinterpret emotionally charged events in more accurate, positive, and constructive ways.
 For example, we might feel that a partner who cancels dinner repeatedly doesn’t respect us, but remind ourselves that he’s overburdened at work now and shows care and respect in other ways.